kjrstory/neocloud_comparison/README.md

 ## 🛠 Contributing

-This repository is fully open source.
-You’re welcome to contribute GPU pricing data, region availability, or other features related to NeoCloud offerings.
+This repository is open source — but curated.
+You’re welcome to contribute data and features related to NeoCloud services that meet the following standard:

-Feel free to:
-- Add new providers (e.g., Paperspace, Vultr, Scaleway)
+**Only providers ranked Gold or higher in the [ClusterMAX](https://semianalysis.com/2025/03/26/the-gpu-cloud-clustermax-rating-system-how-to-rent-gpus/) system are accepted.**

+### Valid contributions include:

+* Adding new qualified NeoCloud providers
+  (e.g., those with Gold+ ClusterMAX ranking)

+* Adding new GPU models
-- Add new GPUs (e.g., L4, B100, RTX 6000 Ada)
+  (e.g., L4, B100, RTX 6000 Ada)

-- Improve formatting, styling, or navigation
+* Enhancing comparison data, formatting, or UI

-- Submit PRs to improve data consistency
+* Submitting PRs to ensure accuracy and consistency

-Please follow standard pull request etiquette and use YAML linting before submitting.

 ## 📄 Live Site